Emrio/emrioutils/docs/functions.md

 ### `equalArrays(array1, array2)`

-This allows you to check if two arrays are stricly equal in terms of length and values
+This allows you to check if two arrays are strictly equal in terms of length and values

 Example: